Q: What is Amazon Elastic Container Service for Kubernetes (Amazon EKS)?

 Q: Why should I use Amazon EKS?

-A: Amazon EKS provisions and scales the Kubernetes control plane, including the API servers and backend persistence layer, across multiple AWS availability zones for high availability and fault tolerance.
+A: Amazon EKS provisions and scales the Kubernetes control plane, including the API servers and backend persistence layer, across multiple Amazon Web Services availability zones for high availability and fault tolerance.
 Amazon EKS automatically detects and replaces unhealthy control plane nodes and provides patching for the control plane.
-Amazon EKS is integrated with many AWS services to provide scalability and security for your applications.
-These services include Elastic Load Balancing for load distribution, IAM for authentication, Amazon VPC for isolation, AWS PrivateLink for private network access, and AWS CloudTrail for logging.
+Amazon EKS is integrated with many Amazon Web Services services to provide scalability and security for your applications.
+These services include Elastic Load Balancing for load distribution, IAM for authentication, Amazon VPC for isolation, Amazon PrivateLink for private network access, and Amazon CloudTrail for logging.

 Q: How does Amazon EKS work?

 A: Amazon EKS works by provisioning (starting) and managing the Kubernetes control plane for you.
 At a high level, Kubernetes consists of two major components - a cluster of 'worker nodes' that run your containers and the control plane that manages when and where containers are started on your cluster and monitors their status.

 Without Amazon EKS, you have to run both the Kubernetes control plane and the cluster of worker nodes yourself.
 With Amazon EKS, you provision your cluster of worker nodes using the provided Amazon Machine Image (AMI) and Amazon CloudFormation script and we handle provisioning, scaling, and managing the Kubernetes control plane in a highly available and secure configuration.
 This removes a significant operational burden for running Kubernetes and allows you to focus on building your application instead of managing Amazon Web Services infrastructure.

 Q: Does Amazon EKS work with my existing Kubernetes applications and tools?